 Masala chai ingredients

-Chai is that kind of spice blend that will be just as many varieties of as the number of people you ask.
-The main thing though, is that the most prominent flavors are usually cardamom, cinnamon and ginger.
-I add a couple of more warming spices, and there’s no problem in just going all in and add even more.
-It’s all to taste!
+Chai is that kind of spice blend that will be just as many varieties as the number of people you ask.
+The main thing though, is that the most prominent flavors are usually cardamom, cinnamon, and ginger.
+I add a couple of more warming spices, and there's no problem in just going all in and adding even more.
+It's all to taste!

 - Black pepper

 Sometimes I also add a star anise, but I usually just add a whole star anise as a garnish to my drinks.
 It's what I tend to call a tasty garnish - just like the rosemary in this apricot gin fizz and jelly candy on these Norwegian turtle cakes!
 Never underestimate the power of garnish (let me know in the comments if you got that reference).